pretherford/pretherford.github.io/_posts/2017-09-19-Your-Biggest-Software-Challenge?.md

 summary: An eCommerce business has many challenges and even more opportunities
 image: post_two.jpg
 ---
-## **You're building and growing your eCommerce business.
-There are many challenges and even more opportunities.
-Sometimes software is a godsend and sometimes it's blood dripping thorn!
-At ScanPower, we aim to be the former; a nice efficient side car to help you make and save money.**
+## You're building and growing your eCommerce business.
+There are so many challenges and even more opportunities.
+Sometimes software is a godsend and sometimes it's a royal pain!

-Start a discussion and we'll brainstorm together!
+### **What are your challenges and what opportunities do you want to grab!**

 <div class="row">
 <div class="span9 columns">